HPH-Fabrication-Addins/cinx-api-docs/source/includes/_job-costing-setup.md

     ]
 }
 ```
+`GET`

 This endpoint will be used to get a company’s list of material cost codes.
 In CINX, each company can define the list of cost codes that can be assigned to materials in a project.
-The company can define a name and description for each phase as well as a default category.
+The company can define a name and description for each cost code as well as a default category.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/org/job-costing/material-cost-codes**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/org/job-costing/material-cost-codes`

-HTTP Method: `GET`

 ## Create Cost Code
-### API Endpoint - Create a Job Cost Cost Code
+### API Endpoint - Create a Material Cost Code

 ```javascript
 //Using cinx-api.js